 Washington Interfaith Network (WIN), founded in 1996, is a broad-based, multi-racial, multi-faith, strictly non-partisan, District-wide citizens’ power organization, rooted in local congregations and associations.
 WIN is committed to training and developing neighborhood leaders, to addressing community issues, and to holding elected and corporate officials accountable in Washington, DC.

 DC Council passed a $140M, 5-year contract with RAPT Dev for maintenance and operation of the DC Circulator buses.
-WIN, because of your work in alliance with ATU 1764, a multinational corporation was forced to think about a local workforce’s wages and benefits, and DC Council and DDOT had to face the destructive effects of privatization on […]
+WIN allied with ATU 1764 to push a multinational corporation to think about a local workforce’s wages and benefits.

 CityWide Action with Council Chair Candidates